daniel-locatelli/daniel-locatelli/README.md

 A little bit more about me:
 - 🌲 Currently working at [BuildSystems](https://buildsystems.de/ "Build sustainable.
 Build smart.
 Build systems.").
 We help AEC developers and Homeowners build sustainably without losing touch with reality 💶.
 - 📱 I am diving deep into Angular to bring Web Apps we have already conceptualized to life.
+- I graduated from FAU-USP in Brazil and earned an M.Sc. from ITECH at the University of Stuttgart.
 - 💬 Ask me anything related to computational design and digitalization in AEC.

 <!--